UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/_sources/lesson04.rst.txt

     dir(__builtins__)

-You can use these names for variable, but when you do, it willwrite over the built-in one, which means that you then can't use it in the udual way.
-For instance, a ``list`` is the list type, you can make a list out of any sequence with it:
+You can use these names for a variable, but when you do, it will write over the built-in one, which means that you then can't use it in the usual way.
+For instance, ``list`` is the list type, you can make a list out of any sequence with it:

 .. code-block:: ipython